bllguo/bllguo.github.io/_posts/2019-05-23-Support-vector-machines.md

 title: Support Vector Machines
 ---

 Continuing with the theme of the last post, here I'll cover support vector machines (SVM) from the ground-up.
-This are comparatively more resources out there - most discussions of SVMs do cover the geometry, happily - but nevertheless, it is worth deriving from scratch and comparing to our earlier result.
+Relatively speaking, there are many more resources out there on this - most discussions of SVMs do cover the geometry, happily - but nevertheless, it is worth deriving from scratch and comparing to our earlier result.

 Again, in classification, we want to find a decision boundary in feature space that separates our classes.
 Like logistic regression, support vector machines are linear classifiers at their core.
 We are simply looking for a decision hyperplane.